GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 ```

 Explanations for the individual fields:
 - id: The id of the extension.
 Every extension needs to have their unique id - all lowercase letters.
-If you e.g. register a command for your extension, it will have the id as a prefix: e.g. '/exampleid command'.
+If you e.g. register a command for your extension, it will have the id as a prefix: e.g. `/exampleid command`.
 - name: The name of the extension.
 - main: The main class of your extension.
 - api: The Base API version your extension targets.